zydou/arti/doc/dev/notes/hssvc-ipt-algorithms.md

 ## General operation, IPT selection

 We maintain records of each still-possibly-relevant IPT.
+(We distinguish "IPT",
+an intended or established introduction point with particular keys etc., from an "IPT Relay", which is a relay at which we'll establish the IPT.)

-We attempt to maintain a pool of N established and verified IPTs.
+We attempt to maintain a pool of N established and verified IPTs, at N IPT Relays.

-When we have fewer than N that are `Establishing` or `Good` (see below) and fewer than k*N overall, we choose a new IPT at random from the consensus.
+When we have fewer than N IPT Relays that have `Establishing` or `Good` IPTs (see below) and fewer than k*N IPT Relays overall, we choose a new IPT Relay at random from the consensus and try to establish an IPT on it.

 (Rationale for the k*N limit:
 we do want to try to replace faulty IPTs, but we don't want an attacker to be able to provoke us into rapidly churning through IPT candidates.)

-When we select a new IPT, we randomly choose a planned replacement time, after which it becomes `Retiring`.
+When we select a new IPT Relay, we randomly choose a planned replacement time, after which it becomes `Retiring`.

 Additionally, any IPT becomes `Retiring` after it has been used for a certain number of introductions (c.f.
 C Tor `#define INTRO_POINT_MIN_LIFETIME_INTRODUCTIONS 16384`.)
+When this happens we retain the IPT Relay, and make new parameters to make a new IPT at the same Relay.

 ## IPT states

+Each IPT Relay can have multiple IPTs, but all but one are Retiring.

 Each IPT can be in the following states: